***FREE LEGIONELLA SEMINAR 19th Sept 2018***

 This qualification raises knowledge on how to control legionella bacteria in line with requirements as outlined within the HSE Approved Code of Practice L8 document.

-This course is ideal for the Leisure Industry and Hotels and any facilities that have spas, or pools where a potential risk is present.
+This course is ideal for the Leisure Industry and Hotels, any facilities that have spas, or pools, and for any industries that have Legionella responsibilities where a potential risk is present.